NSUSpray/Plys/README.md

 ## How it works

-The *setup.au3* file contains the code that will run immediately after the launch of your script.
-On setup this file will copy to AutoIt install dir (as Plys\plys.au3) and aup-files will associated with it.
+The *plys.aup.au3* file contains the code that will run immediately after the launch of your script.
+On setup this file will copy to AutoIt install dir (Program Files\AutoIt3\Plys\plys.aup.au3) and aup-files will associated with it.
 On the launch aup-files are automatically processed, after which the new AutoIt process interprets the already converted code, and the current process remains cycle to continue data exchange with the new process via standard streams.
 This handler replaces all *#import* with *#include*.
 The processed files get the extension *.aup.au3* and are placed in the folder of the original script with *hidden* attribute.

 ## Future